imanghafoori1/why_github_is_not_open_source/README.md

-# Why github is not open source
+# Why Github.com is not open source

 Why github.com is NOT open-source?